-Chest escharotomy decompresses the restriction on chest wall expansion and also assists in decompressing intra-abdominal hypertension, retention of carbon dioxide, and central venous and inferior vena caval pressures while significantly increasing serum oxygen concentration and systolic blood pressure (73) [III].
+Chest escharotomy can be used to decompress circumferential thoracic burns which restrict respiratory chest expansion and can improve intra-abdominal hypertension, retention of carbon dioxide, central venous and inferior vena caval pressures, while significantly increasing blood oxygenation and systolic blood pressure (73) [III].

-The requirement for chest escharotomy in the pre-hospital setting is rare.
-While there are no high level studies of patient outcomes after emergent chest escharotomy, it is presumed that the physiologic changes from this procedure are potentially lifesaving in this patient group who already have a very high mortality (74) [III].
+The indication for chest escharotomy in the pre-hospital setting is rare.
+There are no good level studies of patient outcomes after pre-hospital chest escharotomy, but reported cases demonstrate improved physiology post procedure, thus potentially lifesaving in a high mortality patient group (74) [III].

-Indications for performing pre-hospital chest escharotomy (including the neck, as required) should be only in cases of circumferential or near circumferential eschar and impending or established respiratory compromise, due to thoraco-abdominal burns.
+Indications for pre-hospital chest escharotomy (including the neck, as required) are circumferential or near circumferential eschar and impending or established respiratory compromise, due to thoraco-abdominal burns.